mattrglobal/oidc-client-bound-assertions-spec/spec.md

 : Boolean value indicating that the OpenID provider supports the resolution of [decentralized identifiers](https://w3c.github.io/did-core/).

 `did_methods_supported`
-: A JSON array of strings representing [Decentralized Identifier Methods](https://w3c-ccg.github.io/did-method-registry/) that the OpenID provider supports resolution of
+: A JSON array of strings representing [Decentralized Identifier Methods](https://w3c-ccg.github.io/did-method-registry/) that the OpenID provider supports resolution of.

 The following is a non-normative example of the relevant entries in the openid-configuration meta data for an OpenID Provider supporting the credential issuance flow